peterssonjesper/heroku-buildpack-nodejs-grunt-bower/README.md

-Heroku Buildpack for Node.js with Grunt, Bower, and Compass
+Heroku Buildpack for Node.js with Grunt, and Bower
 ============================

 This is a fork of the official [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for Node.js apps.
-Grunt, Bower, and Compass have been added to the buildpack so that you can keep your dependencies and compiled code out of your repository.
+Grunt, and Bower, have been added to the buildpack so that you can keep your dependencies and compiled code out of your repository.

 How it Works